-Identification and BOX 2 Ecosystem Service from Western Himalaya recognition of ecosystem Mountains are regarded as the water towers of the world.
-The extraordinarily massive Himalayan Mountains have shaped the climate of the Indian subcontinent services may be required apart from providing water and soil to the Gangetic plains.
-Among the contribution of Himalaya are the monsoon pattern of rain, high round the year humidity, mild at various scales from winters and slow lapse rate of temperature with increasing altitude.
-These influences are reflected in high biodiversity, forest cover up to considerable altitude, dominance of evergreen forest, rapid soil formation, and agriculture round the year. local to regional, The ecosystem services of the Western Himalayan forests to the people in the Gangetic plains are listed as following: national and global Rapid soil formation, particularly in oak forests, thus nursing crop-fields both 1. in hills and plains by providing soil and nutrients. levels.
-For this 2.
-Controlling erosion and flood peaks in plains.
-Maintaining water flow in rivers which contributes to pollution control and 3. connections between help maintain aquatic diversity and soil water storage.
-4. Maintaining native crop diversity through human efforts, thus allowing evolution to take place (global importance). ecosystems (such as 5 Organically produced food (through human efforts, utilising forest services).
-Carbon sequestration and climate stabilization (global importance).
-6. forest and lake, and Stabilisation of climate (regional and global importance).
-7. Forest services of local use are: 8. forest and cropland) and Formation of fertile soil utilised in crop-fields. a.
-Retention of water as spring water which is the only water source in most b. natural ecosystems and areas.
-Water filtration that serves to keep the spring and lake water clean. c. d.
-Organically produced food. ecosystems manmade Restoration of landslide sites through the process of succession in which N2 fixer woody species like alder (Alnus nepalensis) and Coriaria (a bush) play required to be important facilitating role.
-In fact, succession is a composite ecosystem service package, generating soil, nutrients and control over all destabilising physical understood.
-For forces of nature.
-Much of them are due to oak forests, which are not valued commercially. integrating There is a need to value these services in policy decisions. example, lake and its watershed would be necessary to develop any restoration plan for a degraded lake.
+Ecosystem Service from Western Himalaya Mountains are regarded as the water towers of the world.
+The extraordinarily massive Himalayan Mountains have shaped the climate of the Indian subcontinent apart from providing water and soil to the Gangetic plains.
+Among the contribution of Himalaya are the monsoon pattern of rain, high round the year humidity, mild winters and slow lapse rate of temperature with increasing altitude.
+These influences are reflected in high biodiversity, forest cover up to considerable altitude, dominance of evergreen forest, rapid soil formation, and agriculture round the year.
+The ecosystem services of the Western Himalayan forests to the people in the

+Gangetic plains are listed as following: 1

+- Rapid soil formation, particularly in oak forests, thus nursing crop-fields both in hills and plains by providing soil and nutrients. - 2.
+Controlling erosion and flood peaks in plains. - 3.
+Maintaining water flow in rivers which contributes to pollution control and help maintain aquatic diversity and soil water storage. - Maintaining native crop diversity through human efforts, thus allowing 4. evolution to take place (global importance). - 5.
+Organically produced food (through human efforts, utilising forest services). - Carbon sequestration and climate stabilization (global importance).
+6. - Stabilisation of climate (regional and global importance).
+7. - Forest services of local use are: 8. - Formation of fertile soil utilised in crop-fields. a. - Retention of water as spring water which is the only water source in most b. areas. - c.
+Water filtration that serves to keep the spring and lake water clean. d. - Organically produced food. - Restoration of landslide sites through the process of succession in which N2 fixer woody species like alder (Alnus nepalensis) and Coriaria (a bush) play important facilitating role.
+In fact, succession is a composite ecosystem service package, generating soil, nutrients and control over all destabilising physical forces of nature.
+Much of them are due to oak forests, which are not valued commercially.

+There is a need to value these services in policy decisions.

+lake and its watershed would be necessary to develop any restoration plan for a degraded lake.
 The western Himalaya and the adjacent Gangetic plains combine to form one unit of environmental management because of the influence of mountains on the plains through the water courses.
 Though the Gangetic plains owe its many characteristic features to its geology, its perpetual fertility and climatic equanimity are largely due to the nursing effect of the forests of the Himalaya.
 A recent study indicates that soil and tree water potentials are clearly higher in the adjacent plains than in the mountain site, though climatic factors indicated opposite conditions.
 In the Gangetic plains people dig out more than one meter soil for brick making, and then they are able to resume agriculture after a few years.
 This could be made possible because of the downslope flow of soil and humus generated by the oak and other forests of the Himalaya year after year.
 The young and the rising Himalayan Mountains are full of energy, ready to get released crushing, fracturing and shattering of rocks into pieces.
 These decomposing rocks readily yield soil under the influence of biota.